IATI/D-Portal/README.md

 5. You can now use your new project as described at the start of this readme to create your own website on github pages.

+Alternatively an easy way to pull all of the files from this project into an existing project is

+	git pull git@github.com:xriss/plated-example --allow-unrelated-histories

+But beware of merge conflicts, where both projects contain the same files.
+An even easier action is just to download this project as a zip and paste all the fields into your existing project.

 Visit https://github.com/xriss/plated for plated documentation.